 [BS] A401.1 Purpose.
-The purpose of this chapter is to promote public welfare and safety by reducing the risk of death or injury that may result from the effects of earthquakes on existing wood-frame, multiunit residential buildings.
+The purpose of this chapter is to promote public welfare and safety by reducing the risk of death or injury as a result of the effects of earthquakes on existing wood-frame, multiple-unit residential buildings.
 The ground motions of past earthquakes have caused the loss of human life, personal injury and property damage in these types of buildings.
 This chapter creates minimum standards to strengthen the more vulnerable portions of these structures.
-When fully followed, these minimum standards will improve the performance of these buildings but will not necessarily prevent all earthquake-related damage.
+Where fully followed, these minimum standards will improve the performance of these buildings but will not necessarily prevent all earthquake-related damage.